djplaner/canvas-collections/docs/getting-started/101/interface/configuration.md

 # Configuration

-The task of configuration Collections is more complex than navigating.
-Consequently, the Collections configuration interface elements are more complex.
+Configuring Collections is more complex than navigating Collections.
+Meaning the Collections configuration interface is more complex.

 !!! note "Only visible to certain people at certain times"

 	The configuration interface is only visible to people who are [able to edit collections](../../../../reference/lifecycle/edit/).

+See the [Configure section](../../../configure/overview.md) for more.

 === "Overview"